AmadeoNoelsPXL/aquaponics/Documentation/L&A/LenaAschauerDocumentation.md

 ## Lecture 9 - 23.11.2022

 **Reflection**<br>
 Today we started of by editing the raspi-boot.sh, so the mqttbroker doesn't start anymore while booting.
 Then we manage to start the mqttbroker via our terminal.
+After that we continued our documentation.

+## Lecture 10 - 24.11.2022

+**Reflection**<br>

+## Lecture 11 - 25.11.2022

+**Reflection**<br>